noodlehaus/dispatch/README.md

 ```

 ### Route Pass Through
+This is also taken from BreezePHP.
 By default, dispatch will only execute the first route handler that matches the request URI.
 To let the route matching continue, call `pass()`.

 ```php
 <?php